altocodenl/tagaway/qascript.md

 				- Recent uploaded
 			- Photos and videos gallery.

+##General Navigation
+	- On first loading, app interface is 'View pictures'
+	- Click on 'Manage tags', green snackbar of "Coming soon, hang tight!" should appear.
+	- On user icon, on :hover dropdown should appear.
+Click on "my account".
+Green snackbar of "Coming soon, hang tight!" should appear.
+	- Click on 'Import pictures', go to 'import' view
+	- Click browser's 'back' button.
+Go back to 'view pictures'.
+	- Click browser's 'forward' button.
+Go back to 'import' view.
+	- Click on 'logo', Go back to 'view pictures'.
+	- Click on 'upload pictures'.
+Go to 'upload' view.
+	- Click on 'See all photos'.
+Go to 'view pictures'.
+	- Click browser's 'back' button.
+Go back to 'upload' view.
+	- Click on 'View pictures' on header.
+Go to 'view pictures'.
+	- On user icon, on :hover dropdown should appear.
+	- Click on 'logout'.
+Logged out.
+	- Log in.

 ##Upload pictures
 (Flow will change before Beta release.
 It will be updated when flow change is implemented)
+	- Direct upload:
 		- Go to upload view
 		- 'Upload files'
 			- Choose 'upload files'
 			- Select at least 2 photos to upload.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
 			- Do not add tags.
-		- Upload
+			- Click on "Start Upload"
 			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
 You can see the pictures in the "View Pictures" section." should appear.
+			- The uploaded photos should be available in View Pictures > 'all pictures' and 'untagged'.
-		- Upload same photos as the initial batch.
+			- In your device, duplicate the same photos as the previous batch, making sure they have different filenames
+			- Choose 'upload files'
+			- Select those same photos.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
+			- Do not add tags.
+			- Click on "Start Upload"
 			- Repeated photos should not be uploaded.
-On "Recent uploads" list it should appear as "X pictures uploaded (X repeated)".
-		- In your device, duplicate the same photo, making sure it has a different filename.
-		- Upload this duplicated photo with new name.
-		- Repeated photo should not be uploaded.
-On "Recent uploads" list it should appear as "0 pictures uploaded (1 repeated)".
+On "Recent uploads" list it should appear as "0 pictures uploaded (X repeated)" where 'X' is the amount of photos selected for upload.
 			- Choose 'upload files'
-		- Select a photos for upload that has not been uploaded before.
+			- Select photos for upload that have not been uploaded before.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
 			- Add a tag on upload.
-		- Upload photo
+			- Click on "Start Upload"
 			- Check in "View Pictures" view that photo has been tagged correctly.
 			- Choose "upload files".
-		- Select a video.
+			- Select a video for upload.
-		- Upload
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
+			- Do not add a tag
+			- Click on "Start Upload"
+			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
+You can see the pictures in the "View Pictures" section." should appear.
+			- The uploaded video should be available in View Pictures > 'all pictures' and 'untagged'.
-		- In device, duplicate the same video and make sure it has a different name.
+			- In your device, duplicate the same video as the previous batch, making sure it has different filenames
+			- Choose 'upload files'
-		- Upload video with same name.
+			- Select the same video.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of files.
+			- Do not add tags.
+			- Click on "Start Upload"
-		- Repeated photo should not be uploaded.
-On "Recent uploads" list it should appear as "0 pictures uploaded (1 repeated)".
+			- Repeated files should not be uploaded.
+On "Recent uploads" list it should appear as "0 pictures uploaded (X repeated)" where 'X' is the amount of photos selected for upload.
+			- Choose 'upload files'
+			- Select videos for upload that have not been uploaded before.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of files.
+			- Add a tag on upload.
+			- Click on "Start Upload"
+			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
+You can see the pictures in the "View Pictures" section." should appear.
+			- Check in "View Pictures" view that video has been tagged correctly.
 		- 'Upload folder'
 			- Prepare 2 folders with photos and videos.
 Make sure that within each folder there are duplicated photos and videos.
 			- Select 'upload folder'
 			- Select a folder
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
 			- Add a tag
-		- Upload folder.
+			- Click on "Start Upload"
 			- Repeated files should not be uploaded.
 On "Recent uploads" list it should appear as "X pictures uploaded (X repeated)".
 			- Check in "View Pictures" view that files have been tagged correctly.
 			- Select 'upload folder'
 			- Select the second folder
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
 			- Do not add a tag
 			- Repeated files should not be uploaded.
 On "Recent uploads" list it should appear as "X pictures uploaded (X repeated)".
 			- Check in "View Pictures" view > 'untagged' that files have not been tagged.
-   - Drag and drop
+   	- Drag and drop upload:
+   		- Go to upload view
+		- 'Upload files'
+			- From device, select at least 2 photos to upload.
+			- Have at least 2 photos to upload.
+			- From device select, drag and drop photos to any part of the 'upload interface' on browser.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
+			- Do not add tags.
+			- Click on "Start Upload"
+			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
+You can see the pictures in the "View Pictures" section." should appear.
+			- The uploaded photos should be available in View Pictures > 'all pictures' and 'untagged'.
+			- In your device, duplicate the same photos as the previous batch, making sure they have different filenames.
+			- From device select those photos, drag and drop photos to any part of the 'upload interface' on browser.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
+			- Do not add tags.
+			- Click on "Start Upload"
+			- Repeated photos should not be uploaded.
+On "Recent uploads" list it should appear as "0 pictures uploaded (X repeated)" where 'X' is the amount of photos selected for upload.
+			- Have photos ready that have not been uploaded before.
+			- From device select, drag and drop photos to any part of the 'upload interface' on browser.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
+			- Add a tag.
+			- Click on "Start Upload"
+			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
+You can see the pictures in the "View Pictures" section." should appear.
+			- Check in "View Pictures" view that video has been tagged correctly.
+			- Select a video for upload.
+			- From device select, drag and drop video to any part of the 'upload interface' on browser.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of pictures.
+			- Do not add a tag
+			- Click on "Start Upload"
+			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
+You can see the pictures in the "View Pictures" section." should appear.
+			- The uploaded video should be available in View Pictures > 'all pictures' and 'untagged'.
+			- In your device, duplicate the same video as the previous batch, making sure it has different filenames
+			- From device select, drag and drop video to any part of the 'upload interface' on browser.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of files.
+			- Do not add tags.
+			- Click on "Start Upload"
+			- Repeated files should not be uploaded.
+On "Recent uploads" list it should appear as "0 pictures uploaded (X repeated)" where 'X' is the amount of photos selected for upload.
+			- Select videos for upload that have not been uploaded before.
+			- From device select, drag and drop video to any part of the 'upload interface' on browser.
+			- The interface shows amount of files selected "x pictures selected" where 'x' is amount of files.
+			- Add a tag.
+			- Click on "Start Upload"
+			- When uploading finished - and not sooner -, green snackbar of "Upload completed successfully.
+You can see the pictures in the "View Pictures" section." should appear.
+			- Check in "View Pictures" view that video has been tagged correctly.

 ##Import Pictures
 ###Google Drive